gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-12/index.md

   This is a pre-release the introduces package-beanstalk: A series of modules to get apps up and running in elastic beanstalk.

 The main modules are:
-* [elasticbeanstalk-application](/modules/elasticbeanstalk-application): A module for creating an Elastic Beanstalk application
+* `elasticbeanstalk-application`: A module for creating an Elastic Beanstalk application
-* [elasticbeanstalk-environment](/modules/elasticbeanstalk-environment): A module for setting up the Elastic Beanstalk environment
+* `elasticbeanstalk-environment`: A module for setting up the Elastic Beanstalk environment

 The supporting modules are:
-* [app-version](/modules/app-version): A module that contains scripts that help upload release artifacts to Beanstalk as well as to deploy them
+* `app-version`: A module that contains scripts that help upload release artifacts to Beanstalk as well as to deploy them
-* [configuration-deployer](/modules/configuration-deployer): A script to help apply configuration templates to the Elastic Beanstalk deployed application
+* `configuration-deployer`: A script to help apply configuration templates to the Elastic Beanstalk deployed application
-* [iam-policies](/modules/iam-policies): A Terraform module to configure IAM permissions used by Elastic Beanstalk.
+* `iam-policies`: A Terraform module to configure IAM permissions used by Elastic Beanstalk.

 See the main README for more information.